 At its core, minimalism is about not letting your material possessions control you; it is as much about diminishing stress as it is about reducing 'stuff'.
 So, if you are the type to worry about expensive clothes or electronics, don't bring them!

-Cast your eyes to the bulk of your luggage: shirts, trousers, and underwear all folded neatly - ready to be stuffed into your bag.
-Now pick-up each article and ask yourself the following questions:
+Minimalism is a thought process; imagine you have your holiday wardrobe laid out in front of you and cast your eyes to the bulk of it.
+You see shirts, trousers, and underwear all folded neatly - ready to be stuffed into your bag.
+Now pick-up each item and ask yourself the following questions:

 - What weather will I be encountering?

 - What will I be doing?

 - What am I already bringing that will do the same job?

 Learn to be critical with these questions, experiment and push yourself to find your limits.
 For me, that ended up being: two t-shirts, swim/casual shorts and a pair of socks and briefs.
 Depending on question one I'll also bring some trousers and an insulated rain jacket.
 As for shoes, this is where question two comes in - can I get away with just my minimalist sandals (huaraches) or do I need something more formal?
 I can get away with taking so little because I have mastered question three and over time collected the functional items/knowledge necessary to remove what most would deem 'essentials'.

 What do I mean by functional items/knowledge?
 Well, there's a growing market of formal-looking activewear which is perfect for travel - gone are the days of bright blue hiking tops and bulky cargo shorts.
 Some brands out there are using top-quality, tactical materials and giving them some sharp looking cuts, for example outlier make a range of smart, durable, comfortable and odour free clothing.
 Look for materials such as Tencel for smell resistance and quick-drying and Schoeller soft-shell for stretch/comfort.

 Rohan is an excellent brand if you are in the UK.